 He was so excited he was bouncing, this is the best picture of many very blurry bouncy pictures I took.

-- You can probably tell we did this in our bathroom, please find a place where tiny bits of color won’t ruin anything.
-The gelatin won’t stain hands but can be absorbed into clothes and other fabrics.
-Please go somewhere where kids can have fun without you hovering and you won’t have to search for stain removers on Pinterest after this project.
-Our bathroom was perfect, I had a damp cloth handy for little bits that got shaken off hands or toys and flung all over.
-It also had a door to stop kids from running into the rest of the house before hands were washed.
-All this said it was still completely worth it.
+- You can probably tell we used our gelatin sensory tub in our bathroom.
+Please find a place where tiny bits of color won’t ruin anything.
+The gelatin won’t stain hands but absorbs into clothes and other fabrics.
+Please go somewhere where kids can have fun without you hovering.
+Also, so you won’t have to search for stain removers on Pinterest after this project.
+Our bathroom was perfect.
+I had a damp cloth handy for little bits that got shaken off hands or toys and flung all over.
+It also had a door to stop kids from running into the rest of the house before hands were washed after playing with the gelatin sensory tub.
+All this said, it was still completely worth it.

 - They stuck them on the side of the tub.